What every parent should know about Crying It Out (before trying it out ...)

 welcome relief to sleep deprived parents.

-cry it out is clearly disadvised and when it can work.
+cry it out is clearly disadvised and when accepting a few tears can work

 If you want to avoid crying it out